Existing Non-Dwellings (England)

-The U value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.
-Unlike for windows and roof windows, rooflights should have their U values calculated based on a horizontal position.
+The U-value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.
+Unlike for windows and roof windows, rooflights should have their U-values calculated based on a horizontal position.

-No maximum U value has been set for display windows and similar glazing for existing buildings.
+No maximum U-value has been set for display windows and similar glazing for existing buildings.

-The proposals include an alternative if windows or fully glazed external pedestrian doors cannot meet the above requirements because of the need to maintain the character of the building.
-In such cases, they should achieve or better a centre pane U value of 1.2 W/m2K or be upgraded to low emissivity (low-e) secondary glazing.
+Approved Document L Volume 2 also includes an alternative if windows or fully glazed external pedestrian doors cannot meet the above requirements because of the need to maintain the character of the existing building.
+In such cases, they should achieve or better a centre pane U-value of 1.2 W/m2K or be upgraded to low emissivity (low-e) secondary glazing.

-If you have any questions on Part L 2021 and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L' as the Nature of Your Enquiry.
+If you have any questions on the new regulatory requirements and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L' as the Nature of Your Enquiry.

 Looking for glazing products to meet these requirements?
 Download our product literature below to find your solution: